GaydaMutahar/NeuralNetworks/README.md

 # NeuralNetworks
-Implementing some basic neural networks algrothims (for practice purposes)
+Implementing some basic neural networks algrothims by filling some prepared skeletons (for practice purposes)